THE HISTORY OF CHAMBERS BAY

 Many golfers use “links” and “golf course” interchangeably.
 But the term “links” is actually a specific type of golf course.
 Linksland describes the sandy windswept dunes and fertile farmlands found between the North Sea and the Scottish town of St. Andrews where the game was first developed 500 years ago.
 Some of the most notable examples of traditional links courses include St. Andrews Old Course, Royal Troon Golf Club, Carnoustie Golf Links, and Ballybunion Old Course.

-True traditional links courses, including Chambers Bay, share several geographic characteristics:
+A true traditional links course, like Chambers Bay, has several geographic characteristics:

-- A links course is built along a major body of water
+- Is built along a major body of water

-- A links course usually has very few trees, if any
+- Usually has very few trees, if any

-- A links course resides on sandy soil that drains easily
+- Resides on sandy soil that drains easily

-- A links course has a natural open layout where the native landscape, wind, and rain play a major factor
+- Has a natural open layout where the native landscape, wind, and rain play a major factor

-- A links course features ground contours that provide remarkable inherent undulations and slopes in the fairways and greens
+- Features ground contours that provide remarkable inherent undulations and slopes in the fairways and greens

 The golf traditionalist can appreciate the almost mystical quality that comes with playing a links course.
 Experiencing the game’s highs and lows while traversing rugged dunes and natural seaside beauty sets links golf apart from its inland cousin.
 Some believe that links golf embodies a spirit, a state of mind, an attitude or a feeling; at Chambers Bay, we tend to agree.